First Response Time Metrics Are Misleading: Here Are the Ones That Matter

 Why First Response Time Metrics Became the Default

 First response time was never designed to define customer experience.
-It became dominant as a CX metric because it is easy to measure, easy to report, and easy to improve without addressing underlying service quality.
-For leaders under pressure to show improvement, first response time offers a quick signal that action is being taken.
-In practice, teams learn to optimise the metric rather than the outcome.
-Response times improve.
-The customer experience does not change.
-According to Gartner, organisations that optimise CX primarily around speed metrics consistently see limited improvement in satisfaction because speed alone does not equal resolution.
+It became dominant because it is easy to measure, easy to report, and easy to improve without addressing service quality.
+For leaders under pressure to show progress, it offers a quick signal that action is being taken.

 What first response time actually measures